To function fully, the web server or Java Agents must recognize the following requests of a browser and deliver them to the browser.

 Host: Determine the page host domain (also for application autodetection).

-x-dtinit: Set to coordinate UEM session id generation between agents.
+x-dtinit: Coordinates UEM session id generation between Agents.

-X-dynaTrace-Application: Added by a proxyable agent (i.e. apache, nginx), containing the ID of the RUM application.
+X-dynaTrace-Application: A proxyable Agent (i.e. Apache, NGINX) adds this header.
+Contains the ID of the RUM application.

-X-dynatrace-Origin-URL: Used to preserve the "original" request URL in case of URL rewrites.
+X-dynatrace-Origin-URL: Preserves the "original" request URL in case of URL rewrites.